hsmith56/discoprd-bot/README.md

 # discoprd-bot
-Hosting for Mo Bomba Bot
+source for a rhythm bot close

 TOKEN = _ # SET TO BOT TOKEN FROM DISCORD DEVELOPER TAB CHANNEL = _ # SET TO CHANNEL ID OF TEXT CHANNEL TO LISTEN TO